n8n-io/n8n-docs/docs/hosting/securing/hardening-task-runners.md

 ## Run task runners as sidecars in external mode

 To increase the isolation between the core n8n process and code in the Code node, run task runners in [external mode](/hosting/configuration/task-runners#setting-up-external-mode).
-External task runners launch as separate containers, providing a sandboxed environment to execute the JavaScript defined in the Code node.
+External task runners launch as separate containers, providing a fully isolated environment to execute the JavaScript defined in the Code node.